+NOT AVAILABLE THIS WEEK DUE TO A PRODUCTION ISSUE.
+PRODUCT WIL BE BACK NEXT WEEK.
 This flavorful gelatin-rich broth is made from Marin Sun Farms, SunFed Meats, or True Grass Farms grassfed beef bones and browned meat, filtered water, and a splash of apple cider vinegar.
 Our beef broth is cooked for approximately 48 hours before being jarred, lidded and cooled.
 According to Dr. Thomas Cowan, "In healthy, traditional cultures, when an animal was slaughtered, all the parts were put to use, including the bones, to make mineral-rich broth.
 Our modern diet, having largely forgotten the use of broth as the basis of our cooking, is estimated to have less than half the mineral content of more traditional diets.
 This rich mineral content and the fact that soup broths greatly aid digestion are just two of the many reasons why everyone should make soup broth a part of their daily diet."

 We do not recommend that you freeze the beef broth in these jars.
 Although the jars are meant to be freezer-safe, we have found that the beef broth can still crack the jar when frozen.
 You can transfer the broth to a different container to freeze it.
 We find that, unopened, the broth lasts for four weeks or more in the fridge.